callan 2022

 Chase performance!
 Unfortunately, most investors follow this advice.
 They invest in last year’s winners.

 Momentum is important.
 You can get greater returns on the back of last year’s winners until a certain point.
-Then they should revert to the mean.
-Stay invested in the winners too.
+Stay invested all the time because market timing is foolish.

 Lesson 5: